-The Victorian Historical Combat Academy (VHCA) is a Melbourne-based Historical European Martial Arts School teaching students how to use 19th Century sabre, bayonet, la canne and other Victorian-era fighting styles in a safe and friendly environment.
+The Victorian Historical Combat Academy (VHCA) is a Melbourne-based Historical European Martial Arts School teaching students how to use 19th Century Italian military sabre in a safe and friendly environment.
+As time permits we’ll also be looking at other combatives from the 1800s, including la canne (singlestick), the rifle-bayonet and other Victorian-era fighting styles.

 People learn HEMA for many reasons, including:

 - It improves fitness and self-discipline